micromdm/nanohub/docs/operations-guide.md

 Configures the MySQL storage backend.
 The `-storage-dsn` flag should be in the [format the SQL driver expects](https://github.com/go-sql-driver/mysql#dsn-data-source-name).
 Be sure to create the storage tables with the `schema.sql` file from *each* of the three NanoMDM, NanoCMD, and KMFDDM projects.
 MySQL 8.0.19 or later is required.

+Note that you will need to create the MySQL schemas for all three of [NanoMDM](https://github.com/micromdm/nanomdm/blob/main/storage/mysql/schema.sql), [NanoCMD engine](https://github.com/micromdm/nanocmd/blob/main/engine/storage/mysql/schema.sql), and [KMFDDM](https://github.com/jessepeterson/kmfddm/blob/main/storage/mysql/schema.sql) in your database/DNS.
+Consult the [go.mod](../go.mod) file for which project versions correspond to your NanoHUB release.
+Also consult each of those projects' documentation and monitor release notes for schema changes.

 *Example:* `-storage mysql -storage-dsn nanohub:nanohub/mydb`

 #### inmem backend